Muhammed Gudaji Kazaure: Lobbying for the fight against Insecurity

-On june 18, 2021, Hon.
-Muhammed Gudaji Kazaure During a plenary session, he made a passionate plea to the Federal Government to intensify its efforts towards addressing the insecurity challenges in the nation, particularly in the northern region.

-According to Hon.
-Kazaure, armed banditry poses a greater threat to the country than the COVID-19 pandemic, as hundreds of innocent citizens are being killed daily by these criminal elements.
-He emphasized that the number of deaths resulting from the pandemic is insignificant compared to the number of people being killed by bandits in various parts of the north.
+Kazaure urged the Federal Government to intensify its efforts towards addressing the insecurity challenges in the nation, particularly in the North.
+He noted that armed banditry poses a greater threat to the country than the COVID-19 pandemic, as hundreds of innocent citizens are being killed daily by these criminal elements.

-Hon.
 Kazaure further called on the Federal Government to prioritize the issue of insecurity and take more decisive measures to combat the menace.
-He suggested that the government should shut down the country to address the security situation, rather than as a result of the pandemic.